YoofiBP/bmi_calculator_flutter/README.md

 ## Our Goal

-The objective of this tutorial was to customise Flutter Widgets to achieve beautiful user interface designs.
+The objective of this project was to customise Flutter Widgets to achieve beautiful user interface designs.

 ## Demo GIF